Endodontics 101: Everything You Need to Know

 - The pulp chamber is closed using temporary tooth filling.

-- On your final visit, the dentist will replace the filling with a permanent crown.
+- On your final visit, the pediatric dentist Baltimore will replace the filling with a permanent crown.

 If you lack sufficient bone structure to hold the crown in place, our dentist in Canton will use a post or implant to hole the teeth.